top of page

 3. Apply

-2. Elements, Compounds, and Mixtures
+2. Teaching Elements, Compounds, and Mixtures

-This resource is my favorite from the set and really engages students' higher-order thinking skills ( especially create/ synthesis based on Bloom's taxonomy).
 In this resource, students learn all about the differences between elements compounds, and mixtures on the particle level.

 If you are interested I describe how this topic can be taught visually using Johnstone's Chemistry Triangle here.